-Anyone without coronavirus symptoms who needs to leave the home for work or volunteering can get a rapid COVID-19 test.
-A rapid test is also known as a lateral flow COVID-19 test.
+A rapid test is also known as a lateral flow test.

 Book a rapid test

-Use the online form below to book a rapid COVID-19 test.
-Soon you will also be able to book a test by calling our customer service team.
+Use the online form below to book a rapid COVID-19 test if you don't have symptoms.

-What you will need to bring to the test site
+What you need to bring to the test site

 When you come to your rapid test appointment you need to bring: